North East Wildlife is a site dedicated to providing free natural history images to registered charities / schools / countryside teams etc.

 As normal I would also ask in return a copy of any printed matter where the image(s) are used (pdf versions are fine) and in all circumstances a note stating Copyright of northeastwildlife.co.uk (and a link back here if possible) would be appreciated.
-Contact me via email at email@example.com (or 0191 5260625 if you wish to have a natter )
+Contact me via email at firstname.lastname@example.org

 I was advised, because of health issues regarding a blocked artery in my left leg, to walk everyday or risk losing the leg which, to be honest, I quite like attached to the rest of my body.

 Having to walk on a daily basis meant I needed motivation, so in 2004, at the age of 55 I took up photography again after many, many years away from the hobby.

 The images in these galleries are mostly as a result of my daily walks (more precisely my daily stop/start hobbles).

 The gallery is split into various categories and the number of images will grow almost on a daily basis.
 By clicking on each thumbnail you will be able to view images at up to 1200 pixels.

 Some galleries contain images that are very similar, maybe a birds head is turned just a little more etc. I upload all images so that you can decide which is best suited to your needs rather than me restrict it to the images I prefer.
 Click the image above or HERE to enter the gallery.

 Though I try my best I cannot guarantee that all images are correctly identified.
 If you see errors or missing IDs that you can correct then please let me know.